jessibmoura/jessibmoura/README.md

 A little bit about myself:

 - 🔭 Data Scientist
-- 🌱 Currently working as a Data Scientist with Motion Research at Health Data Lab - [Sidia](https://www.linkedin.com/company/sidiaoficial/)
+- 🌱 Currently working as a Mid-Level Data Scientist at Eldorado Institute - [Eldorado](https://www.linkedin.com/company/instituto-de-pesquisas-eldorado/posts/?feedView=all)
-- 💬 Love to talk about exploratory data analysis (EDA) and Taylor Swift
+- 💬 Love to talk about exploratory data analysis (EDA, Formula 1 and Taylor Swift
 - 📫 How to reach me: jessicabmoura00@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I wrote a book when i was 11 years old (about werewolves)